lake-wg/edhoc/draft-ietf-lake-edhoc.md

 K_4           = EDHOC-KDF( PRK_4e3m, 8, TH_4,      key_length )
 IV_4          = EDHOC-KDF( PRK_4e3m, 9, TH_4,      iv_length )
 ~~~~~~~~~~~~~~~~~~~~~~~
-{: #fig-edhoc-kdf title="Key derivations using EDHOC-KDF"}
+{: #fig-edhoc-kdf title="Key derivations using EDHOC-KDF."}
 {: artwork-align="center"}

 ### PRK_out {#prkout}

- The pseudo-random key PRK_out, computed as shown in {{fig-edhoc-kdf}}, is used to derive application specific data ({{exporter}}) and for key update ({{keyupdate}}).
+ The pseudo-random key PRK_out, derived as shown in {{fig-edhoc-kdf}}, is the only secret key shared between Initiator and Responder that needs to be stored after a successful EDHOC exchange, see {{m3}}.
+Keys for applications are derived from PRK_out, see {{exporter}}.

-  The transcript hash TH_4 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence:
+  The transcript hash TH_4 used to derive PRK_out is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence:

 ~~~~~~~~~~~~~~~~~~~~~~~
 TH_4 = H( TH_3, PLAINTEXT_3 )
 ~~~~~~~~~~~~~~~~~~~~~~~

-   where H() is the EDHOC hash algorithm of the selected cipher suite.
+   where H() is the EDHOC hash algorithm of the selected cipher suite, and the arguments are defined in {{asym-msg3-proc}}.

+## Keys for EDHOC Applications

+This section defines EDHOC-Exporter and EDHOC-KeyUpdate in terms of EDHOC-KDF and PRK_out.

-## EDHOC-Exporter {#exporter}
+### EDHOC-Exporter {#exporter}

-Application keys and other application specific data can be derived using the EDHOC-Exporter interface defined as:
+Keying material for the application can be derived using the EDHOC-Exporter interface defined as:

 ~~~~~~~~~~~
    EDHOC-Exporter(label, context, length)